Fumiko HAYASHI

 (魚介 | Gyokai).

 Short novel.
-Published in Kaizō in December 1940.
+Published in Kaizō of December 1940.

 Ten years (1940).